 The amount of duty varies depending on the types of services or activities involved.

 There are no payroll taxes applicable for the employer other than social insurance contribution by employer (see below).
-The employer should withhold PIT at 10% or 20% from employees’ employment income (10% rate is applied for Mongolian tax residents, whereas 20% rate is applied for tax non-residents) and submit PIT returns electronically on a quarterly basis.
+The employer should withhold PIT at 10-20% (progressive tax rate) or 20% from employees’ employment income (10-20% rate is applied for Mongolian tax residents, whereas 20% rate is applied for tax non-residents) and submit PIT returns electronically on a quarterly basis.

 Social insurance contribution by employer

-The employer should also withhold social insurance taxes (10%) from employees and submit returns electronically and by paper before the 5th day of the following month on a monthly basis.
+The employer should also withhold social insurance taxes (11.5%, capped at MNT 632,500 per month if an employee’s income exceeds MNT 5,500,000) from employees and submit returns electronically and by paper before the fifth day of the following month on a monthly basis.
 Payments should be made before the end of the month to the social insurance fund account.

 Fees and taxes applicable to the extractive industry